-Depreciation expense of \$932,518 was recognized in the year ended December 31, 2021.
+Depreciation expense of \$928,521 and \$932,518 was recognized in the years ended December 31, 2022 and 2021.

-Contributed building and facility rights - Boys and Girls Clubs received two long-term leases, which are being depreciated over the life of each lease.
-The Spring Branch facility is under a 30-year lease agreement, which expires in 2031.
-The Fort Bend facility is under a 20-year lease, which expires in 2022.
+Contributed building and facility rights - Boys and Girls Clubs is provided use of building and facility rights under the terms of two contributed facility agreements, which are being depreciated over the life of each lease.
+The Spring Branch facility agreement expires in 2031.
+The Fort Bend facility agreement expired in 2022.